 What To Know About The Fear of Women

-Gynophobia, more commonly known as the fear or loathing of women, is a social phobia, according to Fear Of.
+Gynophobia, more commonly known as the fear or loathing of women, is a social phobia.
 In most cases, men are more likely than women to experience a fear of women.
-Individuals who have gynophobia may harbor ill-feelings towards women in their family, including mothers, sisters, aunts, and cousins.
-Moreover, those who fear or detest women abstain from sexual intercourse with women or marriage to women.
-Gynophobia is sometimes referred to as xenophobia or gynephobia.
+Individuals who have gynophobia may harbor ill-feelings towards women in their families, including mothers, sisters, aunts, and cousins.
+Moreover, those who fear or detest women abstain from sexual intercourse with, or marriage to, women.
+We'll dive further into this topic throughout the article.

-Medical specialists often attribute gynophobia to traumatic experiences that an individual has gone through because of certain women.
-This could include an abusive or neglectful mother, undergoing emotion, physical, or sexual abuse from a woman during puberty, or habitual rejection from women.
-As previously stated, men are more likely to suffer from gynophobia than other women are and will likely view women as untrustworthy or otherwise duplicitous.
+Medical specialists often attribute gynophobia to traumatic experiences that an individual has gone through that have involved women.
+This could include an abusive or neglectful mother, undergoing emotional, physical, or sexual abuse from a woman during puberty, or habitual rejection from women.
+As previously stated, men are more likely to suffer from gynophobia than other women are, and will likely view women as a whole as untrustworthy or otherwise deceitful.

 Both adults and children are capable of suffering from gynophobia.
-If this fear and discontentment with women are not addressed, it almost always carries over into adulthood.
-Fear Of moreover affirms that persons who suffer from this social phobia view women as physical and emotional threats.
+If the fear and discontentment are not addressed, they tend to carry over into adulthood.

-While negative experiences increase one's likelihood of contracting gynophobia, Healthline affirms that other factors increase the probability of a person developing a fear of women.
-High levels of emotional sensitivity and proneness to negativity makes one more susceptible to disliking or dreading women.
+While negative experiences increase one's likelihood of developing gynophobia, Healthline affirms that other factors increase the probability of a person developing a fear of women.
+High levels of emotional sensitivity and proneness to negativity make one more susceptible to disliking or dreading women.

-Unlike gynophobia, misogyny is wholly within one's control.
-Individuals who loathe women who harbor prejudices against them exert this form of negative energy upon interacting with them.
+Unlike gynophobia, misogyny is entirely within one's control.
+Individuals who loathe women and who harbor prejudices against them exert this form of negative energy upon interacting with them.
 Furthermore, misogyny is not a clinical illness.
-People who suffer from this condition are not plighted with the aforesaid physical symptoms that accompany a genuine phobia of women.
+People who suffer from this condition are not plighted with the aforementioned physical symptoms that accompany a genuine phobia of women.

-The theory above further supports the belief that gynophobia and misogyny are wholly different entities.
-While gynophobia is a clinical phobia of all women, misogyny targets specific categories of women, at least according to Psychology Today.
+Gynophobia and misogyny are wholly different entities.
+While gynophobia is a clinical phobia of all women, misogyny targets specific categories of women.

 Treatment Options For Gynophobia